adilakhter/archdsl/readme.markdown

 It generates a similar xADL description as above and the Java files (targeted specially for the Myx Framework) required for this architecture.

 _TODO : more details_

+### To Build

+To build the archDSL compiler you will need a recent version of Eclipse (3.5+) and Spoofax.
+When those are installed, simply clone the archDSL repository and import it into Eclipse, then build the project (Ctrl+Alt+b or Ctrl+Cmd+b).